James Mason: 1958–1970: Established actor

 Mason began appearing regularly on television in shows such as Panic!, General Electric Theater, Schlitz Playhouse, Goodyear Theatre and Playhouse 90 (several episodes including John Brown's Raid).
 He starred in two thrillers for Andrew L. Stone, Cry Terror!
-(1958) and The Decks Ran Red (1958) then played a suave master spy hunting down Cary Grant with romantic assistance from Eva Marie Saint in North by Northwest (1959), directed by Alfred Hitchcock.
+(1958) and The Decks Ran Red (1958), then played a suave master spy hunting down Cary Grant with romantic assistance from Eva Marie Saint in North by Northwest (1959), directed by Alfred Hitchcock.

-At Fox he had a huge hit returning to Jules Verne science fantasy as the determined Scottish scientist and explorer in Journey to the Centre of the Earth (1959), taking over a role meant for Clifton Webb.
-He did a comedy A Touch of Larceny (1960) and was Sir Edward Carson in The Trials of Oscar Wilde (1960).
+In 1959, he had a huge hit returning to Jules Verne as the determined Scottish scientist and explorer Sir Oliver Lindenbrook in Journey to the Centre of the Earth, taking over the role meant for Clifton Webb.
+He did a comedy, A Touch of Larceny (1960), and portrayed Sir Edward Carson in The Trials of Oscar Wilde (1960).
 He continued to appear on TV shows like The DuPont Show with June Allyson, Golden Showcase, Theatre '62 and The Alfred Hitchcock Hour.

-He did The Marriage-Go-Round (1961), then played Dolores' sexually obsessive stepfather Humbert Humbert in Stanley Kubrick's version of Lolita (1962).
-He starred in Tiara Tahiti (1962), then Hero's Island (1962), which he also produced.
-He was in Torpedo Bay (1963).
+He played a happily-married college professor asked to father a child by a Swedish visitor in The Marriage-Go-Round (1961) then played Lolita's sexually obsessive stepfather Humbert Humbert in Stanley Kubrick's Lolita (1962) receiving BAFTA and Golden Globe nominations.
+He starred in Tiara Tahiti (1962) and Hero's Island (1962) that he also produced.
+He starred as an Italian submarine captain in Torpedo Bay (1963).